 - How you prefer to learn — Depending on how you like to study and learn, you may need more or less time to create the needed resources.
 Whether you like to create cue cards, watch videos, write notes, or draw concept maps, factor your learning style into your initial study plan for the best results.

-So, now that we have taken a generalized assessment of our study capacity, it is time to break down the content of the NCLEX exam into sections.
+Now that we have taken a generalized assessment of our study capacity, it is time to break down the content of the NCLEX exam into sections.
 On both the NCLEX-RN and NCLEX-PN exams, all of the questions will fall under at least one of the following four major themes:

 - Providing a safe and effective care environment